open-io/oio-sds/Variables.md

 ### sqliterepo.cache.heat_threshold

-> Sets the heat value below which a databse is considered hot
+> Sets the heat value over which a database is considered hot

  * default: **1**
  * type: guint32